pieterberg/Process-State-Identification/instructions.md

 1. Run the Simulink model from the MATLAB Live Script `process_model/copper_solvent_extraction_model.mlx`
 1. Run the MATLAB Live Script from the main `Process-State-Identification` folder

+The Simulink model requires the MATLAB `Control System Toolbox` to be installed.

 ### 1.2.
 Process settings

 #### Table 1: Process settings